nicklalone/nicklalone.github.io/_pages/cv.md

 Work experience
 ======
 - **Current**
+  * Assistant Professor, School of Interactive Games and Media, Rochester Institute of Technology.

+- **08/2019 - 08/2023**
   * Assistant Professor.
 Department of Information Systems and Quantitative Analysis, University of Nebraska at Omaha.

 - **08/2018 - 07-2019**